SimonCoste/SimonCoste.github.io/posts/gradient.md

 +++
-titlepost = "Gradient descent over convex landscapes" date = "April 2022" abstract = "A note on the most elementary result of convex optimization: the speed of convergence is determined by the conditionning number of the Hessian. "
+titlepost = "Gradient descent I: strongly convex functions" date = "April 2022" abstract = "For strongly convex functions, the speed of convergence is determined by the conditionning number of the Hessian. "
 +++

 A function $f$ is [convex](https://en.wikipedia.org/wiki/Convex_function) when $f(x) - f(y) \geqslant \langle \nabla f(y), x-y\rangle$; with this pretty loose definition, it can very well happen that two different points $x,y$ have the same value $f(x) = f(y)$.
 Finding a minimum of $f$ with gradient descent can then lead to very different behaviours.
 For smooth functions, we have more quantitative notions of convexity and they lead to convergence results for the gradient descent algorithm.